Adderbury ukes

 Adderbury Ukes

-In the 2010’s, in the village of Hook Norton, Oxfordshire, several ukulele players met each week at The Sun Inn, taking it in turns to pick a song to strum and sing.
-By 2015, the numbers had dropped and the remaining players moved to The Bell Inn in the village of Adderbury.
-The pub was renowned for supporting music with the back rooms being used by folk and singing groups and the local Morris dancers.
-The ukulele players were welcomed and the Adderbury Ukulele Group was formed.
-Around a dozen players met each week, to play a selection of songs for fun.
+In the early 2010s, a small group of ukulele players met weekly at The Sun Inn in Hook Norton, Oxfordshire, taking turns choosing songs to strum and sing.
+By 2015, numbers had fallen, and the remaining players moved to The Bell Inn in Adderbury.
+Known for supporting local music, the pub welcomed them, and the Adderbury Ukulele Group was formed.
+Around a dozen players met each week simply to enjoy making music together.

 © Copyright 2025 Mobirise - All Rights Reserved